OstroskiAllan/AplicacaoAngular-CRUD/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Backend

+I created a folder called backend in this same repository.
+## Running Backend
+To run the backend you need to give the following commands:

+Run `npm install`
+Run `npm start`